How To Swim Freestyle

 2. Freestyle Swimming Leg Kick

-Basic freestyle swimming leg kick technique
+Basic freestyle kick technique

 The continuous alternating leg kick has to be relaxed, with the kick coming from the hip and the knee and ankle joints relaxed.
 The legs overall provide some propulsion but mainly give balance to the arms.